-  Dr. Bojescul typically recommends hip arthroscopy when he suspects a patient may have femoroacetabular impingement (FAI) or a labral tear.
+We will typically recommend hip arthroscopy when the surgeon suspects a patient may have femoroacetabular impingement (FAI) or a labral tear.

 FAI is a condition in which bone spurs develop along the acetabulum (the hip socket) or the head of the femur (the ball-shaped portion of the hip).
 These bone spurs can irritate and damage the soft tissues in the hip, causing pain.

 A labral tear is a tear that occurs in the labrum, the ring of cartilage around the outer rim of the hip socket.
 The labrum helps to keep the head of the femur securely within the hip socket.
 Labral tears can cause pain, stiffness, locking, or catching of the hip joint.